cognitiaclaeves/source.cognitiaclaeves.github.io/README.md

 theme by the user.

-   [^1]:Jekyll takes the markdown files under _posts and generates to a directory called \_sites from them, which is in the .gitigore file for source.cognitiaclaeves.github.io.git.
+[^1]: Jekyll takes the markdown files under _posts and generates to a directory called \_sites from them, which is in the .gitigore file for source.cognitiaclaeves.github.io.git.
 The \_sites directory is cloned from cognitiaclaeves.github.io.git, which updates the live site.